bmyerz0/triton-for-azureml/README.md

 # Triton on AzureML Studio

 ## Pre-requisites
-- access to an AzureML Studio workspace
+- access to an AzureML Studio workspace, subscription
 - compute cluster of Nvidia GPUs

 ## Quickstart